Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

 Before beginning an upgrade to a new version of CSM, there are a few things to do on the system first.

+> NOTE: Most documentation links on this page are to the CSM 1.2 documentation, as this procedure is
+> only done prior to the upgrade to CSM 1.3, when the system is still running CSM 1.2.

 - [Reduced resiliency during upgrade](#reduced-resiliency-during-upgrade)
 - [Preparation steps]